-Since 1947, the fundamental emphasis of Camp Takajo has remained the same: building boys’ character by instilling the highest moral standards, represented by 12 “Arch Ideals.”
-The foundation of the Takajo experience is reinforced daily through sports, waterfront activities, a wide array of hobbies and skills, an extensive tripping program, and camp-wide activities that foster a sense of brotherhood.
+Since 1947 the emphasis at Camp Takajo has remained the same: building character in todays boys.
+The twelve camp ideals include integrity, loyalty, self-reliance, and sportsmanship.
+These ideals are reinforced daily through sports, waterfront activities, hobbies, an extensive tripping program, and camp-wide activities that foster a sense of brotherhood.

 Sweden | camptapawingo.com